carboxylic acids

 Solubility in water

-hydrogen bonding between carboxylic acids and water molecules
+Images shows the hydrogen bonding between carboxylic acids and water molecules, hydroegn bonding is shown using 3d models.

 Hydrogen bonding within carboxylic acid molecules.